cdl-mint/Niryo/Ned API examples/Vision_Tic_Tac_Toe/README.md

 There were several modifications done on the Tic-Tac-Toe software of Ned:

 1. The exemplary python code for the Tic-Tac-Toe game was modified such that the tokens were taken from the sides of the playing field and not from a stack.
 This you can see on the figure below at step 4.
 2. The tokens used did not belong to the accessories provided by the Niryo company but rather were our own.
-See picture:  Since they were easier to pick up with the vacuum pump.
+Since they were easier to pick up with the vacuum pump.
 Furthermore, the tokens were of the color red and green.
-3. The lightning settings were not modified software wise but since we worked with the robot under
+3. Regarding the brightness conditions, it is important to play the game on a field where there is no shadow or reflection of the robot visible on the field.